kubernetes/examples/guestbook/README.md

 {: .note}

 ### Creating the Redis Master Service
 The guestbook applications needs to communicate to the Redis master to write its data.
 You need to apply a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to proxy the traffic to the Redis master Pod.
+A Service defines a set of Pods and a policy to access them.

 1. Apply the Redis Master Service from the following `redis-master-service.yaml` file:

         kubectl apply -f redis-master-service.yaml

 include code.html language="yaml" file="redis-master-service.yaml" ghlink="/docs/tutorials/docs/tutorials/stateless-application/redis-master-service.yaml"

+**Note:** This manifest file creates a Service named `redis-master` with a set of labels that match the labels previously defined, so the Service routes network traffic to the Redis master Pod.
+{: .note}

 {:start="2"}
 2. Query the list of Services to verify that the Redis Master Service is running: